dominodatalab/domino-blueprints/advanced-credential-propagation/irsa/tutorial.md

 AWS_REGION=us-west-2
 ```

 Note the above output.
-How did those environment variables appear.
-Also how did the mount appear.
+How did those environment variables appear?
 If you `cat` the file
 `/var/run/secrets/eks.amazonaws.com/serviceaccount/token` you will notice that it refers to a projected service account
 token.
-Who injected these environment variables and the mount
+How did this file appear?
+Who injected these environment variables and the file?

 This was injected by an AWS webhook called the `pod-identity-webhook`